shahrukhqasim/Machine-Learning-Assignment-1/README.md

 ## Question
 Four pairs of vectors are given: (X1,Y1), (X2,Y2), (X3,Y3), (X4,Y4).
-a.
-Plot the four pairs.
+1. Plot the four pairs.
 Then comment on what would you expect as correlation coefficient between them.
-b.
-Compute correlation, covariance and correlation coefficient manually by writing your own functions.
+2. Compute correlation, covariance and correlation coefficient manually by writing your own functions.
 Also check correlation coefficient by MATLAB's builtin function corrcoef

-### Part (a)
+### Part (1)

 Here are the four plots.
 As labeled in the figure: